monroewilliams/trackball/README.md

 To be able to sense rotation in all three axes, it needs to use two mouse sensors, positioned at different points around the ball. <br>

 I'm quite happy with the current state of the project.
-I prefer using this trackball to any other I've used at this point, which is saying something. :)
+I prefer using this trackball to any other I've used at this point, which is saying something. :) <br>

 The [hardware](hardware) directory contains the OpenSCAD files for the printed plastics.
 The [src](src) directory has the code.
+If you want to see how all the parts fit together, you can go straight to the [assembly guide](hardware/Assembly.md). <br>

 # BUILD #